Japan on brink of recession as economy contracts, virus heightens risk

 Japan’s gross domestic product (GDP) shrank an annualized 6.3% in the October-December period, government data showed on Monday, much faster than a median market forecast for a 3.7% drop and the first decline in five quarters.

-It was the biggest fall since the second quarter of 2014, when consumption took a hit from a sales tax hike in April of that year.
+It was the biggest fall since the second quarter of 2014, when consumption crumbled after a sales tax hike in April of that year.

 The weak data also comes amid signs of struggle in the wider region with the coronavirus, leaving Japan vulnerable to a recession - defined as two consecutive quarters of contraction.